qdservices/crossborder_doc/source/includes/v3_introduction.md

 # Introduction

-Welcome to the <span style="font-weight: bold">ALL<span style="color: #d83636;">IN</span>E</span> Cross Border API Documentation!
+Welcome to the VDH Cross Border Ecommerce (CBE) tool API Documentation!

-The <span style="font-weight: bold">ALL<span style="color: #d83636;">IN</span>E</span> Cross Border API allows you to perform cross border operations on the <span style="font-weight: bold">ALL<span style="color: #d83636;">IN</span>E</span> system.
+The VDH CBE tool API allows you to perform cross border operations on the CBE system.

-<span style="font-weight: bold">ALL<span style="color: #d83636;">IN</span>E</span> Cross Border API is built using REST principles which ensures predictable URLs that makes writing applications easy.
+VDH Cross Border Ecommerce API is built using REST principles which ensures predictable URLs that makes writing applications easy.
 This API follows HTTP rules, enabling a wide range of HTTP clients which can be used to interact with the API.

 Every resource is exposed as a URL.
-The URL of each resource can be obtained by accessing the API Root Endpoint [https://crossborder.omniship.eu/api/v3/](https://crossborder.omniship.eu/v3/).
+The URL of each resource can be obtained by accessing the API Root Endpoint [https://cbe.vdhelm.com/api/v3/](https://cbe.vdhelm.com/v3/).

-For example the Waybills resource is reachable at [https://crossborder.omniship.eu/api/v3/waybills](https://crossborder.omniship.eu/v3/customers).
+For example the Waybills resource is reachable at [https://cbe.vdhelm.com/api/v3/waybills](https://cbe.vdhelm.com/v3/customers).

 <aside class="notice">
-  For testing API root URL <a href="https://staging.crossborder.omniship.eu/api/v3">https://staging.crossborder.omniship.eu/api/v3</a> is used.
+  For testing API root URL <a href="https://staging.cbe.vdhelm.com/api/v3">https://staging.cbe.vdhelm.com/api/v3</a> is used.
 Your account representative will provide you with the account and key(s) for testing in the staging environment.
 </aside>